Kuji Sea Cliffs

 Avon, Indiana

-Living on the west side of Indianapolis in the fast-growing town of Avon, it comes as no surprise when I see another mega-sized warehouse popping up in what was previously a cornfield.
+Living on the west side of Indianapolis in the fast-growing town of Avon, it comes as no surprise when I see another mega-sized warehouse or housing development popping up in what was previously a cornfield.
 Indy being at the center of the country and aligned with I-70 east-west from Baltimore to Utah, I-65 north-south from the Gulf to Lake Michigan, and I-74 heading to Davenport and Rock Island, it’s the perfect location to put up rows of warehouses for manufacturers and cargo haulers.
 Plus, there are lots of cornfields to plow under.
-So, when I saw yet another row of white boxes going up a couple of miles down the road near I-74, I thought, well, there goes another cornfield.
-Little did I know that one of Japan’s most famous samurai ninjas from the 16th Century was about to show up in Hendricks County and may very well hang out at the Starbucks at Interstate exit #68.
-If you had the awful mental image of a garish-looking plastic feudal-era warrior planted in front of Star B’s ala Ronald McDonald, let me set your mind at ease.
+So, when I saw yet another row of white boxes going up a couple of miles down the road near the entrance to I-74, I thought, well, there goes another cornfield.
+Little did I know that one of Japan’s most famous samurai ninjas from the 16th Century was about to show up in Hendricks County and may very well be hanging out at the Starbucks at Interstate exit #68.
+Now, if you had the awful mental image of a garish-looking plastic feudal-era warrior planted in front of Starbee's ala Ronald McDonald, let me set your mind at ease.

-In an effort to connect the east to west routed interstates of I-65, I74, and I-70, the Ronald Reagan Parkway Project was started about ten years ago.
-Unfortunately, the northern-end connection to I-65 currently terminates in another Indiana cornfield about ten miles short, but I’m not here to quibble about never ending road construction projects when sword-wielding samurai and American presidents are on the docket.
+The Ronald Reagan Parkway Project was started about ten years ago with a plan to connect the east to west routed interstates of I-65, I74, and I-70.
+Unfortunately, the north side connection to I-65 currently terminates in cornfield about ten miles short of the interstate, but let's not quibble about never ending road construction projects when sword-wielding samurai and American presidents are on the docket.
 As mentioned, warehouses are springing up on either side of Ronnie R., like destroying angels in the backyard after a week of rain.
 So, it was on the southside of I-74 behind the newly opened McDonalds and Starbucks, or Staba, as the Japanese call it, that I saw Hanzo and it appears he is now in the warehouse business.

-Actually, it was the “Hanzo” signage on the side of an iceberg-sized warehouse that caught my attention.
+Hanzo is exactly who you might say?
+Actually, it's the “Hanzo” signage on the side of an iceberg-sized warehouse that caught my attention.
 Hanzo, hmm, I guess that makes sense.
-Han can mean shipping, or transport in Japanese and so, or zo can mean to send, so transport company seemed logical.
+Han can mean shipping, or transport in Japanese and so, or zo can mean to send, so "transport company" seemed logical.
 There are several Japanese logistics firms in the area, and this looked like another one serving the automotive and warehousing industries.
 Nevertheless, I’ve learned from experience that my preconceived notions about Japan are often wrong despite having lived there at various times over the past five decades.
 Time to pull out my trusty Farmer’s Almanac and find out what this Hanzo business is all about and why he's hanging out with Hoosiers.

 As usual, my guess was way off.
 It turns out that the name Hanzo has nothing to do with transport or delivery.
 It’s an American shipping and warehouse firm named after the 16th Century ninja warrior, Hattori Hanzo.
 Well, duh, I should have guessed that.
 According to their website, Hattori Hanzo is their namesake due to his ability to slice through problems and tackle any shipping and warehousing challenges.
 I get it.
 Perfect analogy for freight handling.
 Really?
 Time to get back to the Almanac for further investigation on just who this Double H fellow was.